lurado/LDOLayoutTemplates/README.md

 - `UICollectionView`
     - `scrollDirection` of the flow layout (if a flow layout is used)

 This list isn't very extensive.
-It's only what we initially needed and it will grow over time.
+It's only what we've initially needed and it will grow over time.
 Feel free to open an issue or send a PR.

 You can easily support your own `IBInspectable` properties by implementing `-transferableTemplateAttributeKeyPaths`